-Computer Programming

-Prerequisite: Geometry
+Computer Programming Grades 10-12 1 credit Prerequisite: Geometry

 The tools and techniques of computing are essential to almost every workplace in today's world.
 This elective course allows students to explore and develop those tools and techniques.
 Students learn effective use of existing tools as well as strategies for developing new computing solutions.
 Emphasis is placed on both the creative skills involved in software design and the logical skills required to produce working code.
 Computer applications include data handling, networking, and electronic control systems.
 For their final project, students are expected to program and operate a robotic device.